ziotom78/raytracing_course/tomasi-ray-tracing-01a.md

 # Schedule

--   Next week (March 3): no lessons as I will be at a conference
+-   Every Monday: theory (recorded)
+-   Every Wednesday: programming (participation is mandatory)
--   Week of April 14: no lessons due to midterm exams
+-   Week of March 16: we might have to skip this
--   Week after Easter: “special” lesson on April 23
+-   Week after Easter: “special” lesson on April 8
--   Week of June 2: no lessons
+-   Week of April 27: we might have to skip this
--   Week of June 9: end of the course
+-   Week of June 8: end of the course (at most)

 # Course Objectives